waterml/blast2hgt/README.md

 ##Get horizontal transfer candidates from NCBI blast results.
 ######The targets can be proteins, genes or partitial genomic sequences.

-Note: A nuclear database is required for horizontal transfered genes
+Note: A nuclear database is required for horizontal transfered genes;
-And a protein database is required for horizontal transfered proteins
+And a protein database is required for horizontal transfered proteins;
 Do not mix them.

 **How to install:**
+All files are portable.
+However, a database with a table containing hits' accession && species taxonomy ID as well as a table of NCBI taxonomy map is mandatory.
+The first table can be constructed from gi_taxid_nucl.zip/gi_taxid_prot.zip or built from NR/NT;
+The first table can be constructed from taxdump.tar.gz.
+See:
+>INSTALL
-See INSTALL for installation guide.
+for detailed database installation guide.
-**Run example**
+**How to run:**
 0run.sh contains a simple example to explain how to run Blast2hgt.